Justin-Seaman/rsschool-devops-course-tasks/Readme.md

 4. **Additional Tasks💫**
    - Implement security groups.

 ## Security Groups

 ### Public Security Group

 #### Ingress

 ![pub-in](.visual_assets\pub-in.png)

 #### Egress

 ![pub-out](.visual_assets\pub-out.png)

 ### Private Security Group

 #### Ingress

 ![priv-in](.visual_assets\priv-in.png)

 #### Egress

 ![priv-out](.visual_assets\priv-out.png)

    - Create a bastion host for secure access to the private subnets.
+     + Re-using ec2 nat-gw for SSH access to private subnet.
+Private key required for ssh.
    - Organize NAT for private subnets, so instances in the private subnet can connect with the outside world:
-     - Simpler way: create a NAT Gateway
+     - Simpler way: create a NAT Gateway ❌
-     - Cheaper way: configure a NAT instance in the public subnet
+     - Cheaper way: configure a NAT instance in the public subnet ✅
    - Document the infrastructure setup and usage in a README file.

 ## Submission